Ufidtech/onboardx-gemma/README.md

 ## Credits

-Built by the GDGoC FUT Minna team for the **Build with Gemma: AI for Africa Hackathon — Minna 2026**.
+Built by team Gemma Duo: Two minds.
+One agent.
+Built for impact. for the **Build with Gemma: AI for Africa Hackathon — Minna 2026**.